Universal App – Optimized for iPhone and iPad.>

 Species Art Update: -Improved and increased resolution of species artwork. -Increased resolution of some buttons. -Improved management of artwork to reduce stress on memory. -Improved data loading to speed app startup. -Improved performance Thanks for all the comments and reviews!
 Detailed comments from customers help us prioritize the content of new updates.
 As a small, independent developer every great review helps us keep improving our games.
 If you like Ascendancy please consider a favorable review or rating. - The Logic Factory email@example.com

-Ascendancy is a universal app, and is available on the iTunes App Store for $6.99 (Ads free) with no in-app purchases.
+Ascendancy is a universal iOS app available in the App Store for $6.99 (Ads free) with no in-app purchases.
 The game is compatible with all devices running iOS 4.1 or later, including the new iPhone 5 and iPad Mini.
 To download the Ascendancy app click the button below to go to the app's download page.

 Fun but needs more.
 I find that I die too fast or kill all the other races too easily.
 There should be more technologies and more interaction with